 Students often job shadow as an educational tool to help them learn about different careers.
 Many jobs — especially those in fields that require manual labor or specific hands-on skills — will have a potential hire shadow a current employee after a round of interviews to ensure that the job is a good fit for both parties.
 This form of job shadowing is s generally not paid unless you are already an employee and looking to move into another department or job within the company.

-There are essentially two main forms of job shadowing:
+There are essentially two types of job shadowing interview:

 Fly-on-the-wall observation type, where you will just watch and learn.
 You will essentially shadow another employee who is already doing the job you are looking to fill.
 In doing so, you can learn about the job and what the expectations are before you are required to start doing the work yourself.
 It is also used to onboard new employees and to help employees transition into new positions within a company.